 Can you take your NHS pension — early?

 Yes — but early access comes at a permanent cost.
-This guide explains normal pension ages by scheme, the actuarial reduction calculation, the rule of 85, and the two routes to avoiding or reducing the penalty.
+This guide explains normal pension ages by scheme, actuarial reductions, special class protections, and the two routes to avoiding or reducing the penalty.

 - ▸Taking NHS pension before normal pension age triggers an actuarial reduction — a permanent percentage cut applied for life.